CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 }
 ```

-The instructions are first populated into the `Instructions` contract during the deployment by the [migration script](https://github.com/CodeFrite/blockchain-developer-bootcamp-final-project/blob/main/migrations/2_deploy_contracts.js) or manually :
+The instructions are populated into the `Instructions` contract during the deployment by the [migration script](https://github.com/CodeFrite/blockchain-developer-bootcamp-final-project/blob/main/migrations/2_deploy_contracts.js) or manually after an upgrade, by calling the function `addInstruction`:

 ```
 ...